 Thinking of applying to the Lexington Police Department?
 Serving the community can be challenging at times, but also very rewarding.
-Current officers share their advice for pursuing a career in law enforcement.
+Below are the requirements to become a police recruit.

 For additional information, contact a Lexington Police Recruiter:

 Call: (859) 425-2325

 Text: "joinlexpd" to (859) 658-1414

 - Be 21-40 years old at filing deadline

 - Not prohibited by federal or state law from possessing a firearm.

 - Not been convicted of a serious misdemeanor within 12 months prior to the application deadline date or during the hiring process.

 - Not used or purchased any illegal drugs within twelve (12) months of the application filing deadline or at any point thereafter.
 Illegal drugs also include prescription drugs prescribed to someone other than the applicant, and for which the applicant does not have a prescription.
 (Prescription drugs, as used herein, are those drugs which have been classified as a scheduled drug by law or statue).

 - Not been fired or forced to resign within 12 months preceding application